faridfarahmand/IoT/readme.md

 This folder contains the LoRaWan_OTAA.ino file which should be opened after setting up the Arduino IDE.

 ### Lora_P2P
 Summary: Contains both the Client and Server code used in the P2P LoRa system.
+It also contains a repeater folder, which contains the Arduino code which implements a repeater with the RAK3272S breakout board.
 Note that the server code includes all the necessary code for the server side - including the RAK module and ESP8266.

-This folder contains two subfolders:
+This folder contains three subfolders:

 **Client**

 **Server**

+**Repeater**

 ### GNURadio
 Summary: Contains the GNU Radio file, **LoRaSpectrum.grc**, which can be downloaded and used to view the spectrum of a LoRa transmission.
 The readme.txt also contains a link to access and download the recorded IQ data of the LoRa transmission.
 The GNU Radio solution and the IQ data are used to look at the spectrum.